tobygershon/tobygershon/README.md

 -->
 Portfolio Page: https://tobygershon.netlify.app

 Currently Working on:  1) 'My Bloomborhood' garden plant sharing app.
-I learned React/React-Router as well as firebase NoSQL DB for this project after working with Vue and postrgres in the past.
+I learned React/React-Router as well as firebase NoSQL DB for this project after working with Vue and postrgres in the past.\n
 2) 'Trivia Gamble' multiplayer trivia game platform.
 I am building a backend with Python/Flask for the first time as well as integrating the openAI API into the project.

 Currently Learning:  Python/Flask, React/React-Router/Redux, openAI API